qdrant/quaterion/docs/source/tutorials/cache_tutorial.rst

 The most resource-intensive part of this setup is inferring through the pre-trained layers.
 They usually have a vast amount of parameters.

-However, in many cases you don't even want to update pre-trained weights.
+However, in many cases, you don't even want to update pre-trained weights.
 If you don't have much data, it might be preferable to only tune the head layer to prevent over-fitting and `catastrophic forgetting <https://en.wikipedia.org/wiki/Catastrophic_interference>`_.
 Frozen layers do not require gradient calculation.
 Therefore you could perform training faster.